Latest in Ukraine: Kyiv won't say when its counteroffensive has begun (June 5)

 What to watch

 Reports of heavy fighting in Ukraine fueled speculation of whether it could be part of an anticipated Ukrainian counteroffensive, but there's no confirmation from Kyiv.
-Ukraine also would not confirm Russia's assertion it thwarted a major Ukrainian offensive and killed hundreds of troops in the Donetsk region of eastern Ukraine.
+Russia said it thwarted a major Ukrainian offensive and killed hundreds of troops in the Donetsk region of eastern Ukraine, although Ukraine dismissed the claims.

 President Biden has a busy week hosting the Danish prime minister on Monday and the British prime minister on Thursday.
 The war in Ukraine will feature on the agenda for both visits.